IBM/cloud-native-starter-security-workshop/workshop/p-sec-exercise-02/README.md

 This is the reason why we installed Keycloak into the default namespace: that way it is part of our service mesh and included in the mTLS "dance" automatically.
 In a real world example you would most likely use a different approach.

-#### Step 1: The following command creates a PeerAuthentication policy for the 'default' namespace
+#### Step 1: The following command creates a PeerAuthentication policy for the `default` namespace

 ```sh
 cd $ROOT_FOLDER/IKS
 kubectl apply -f mtls.yaml
 ```

-This enforces mTLS in the 'default' namespace.
+This enforces mTLS in the `default` namespace.
 So simple!

 #### Step 2: Create a new access-token and invoke the Web-API Microservice with `HTTP` again